-Ref.
-128 OOKING carefully, the atmosphere is full of electrical effects.
+The art and science of making images is central to modern health care, industry, science, entertainment and telecommunications.
+Acquiring images is in large part the result of bending light beams in predefined ways and then detecting them.
+All image acquisition systems, biological or human-made, are based on reflection, refraction or diffraction, combined with pixel detectors.
+All imaging systems that acquire or display highquality images - biological or human-made - use clever combinations of materials science, sensors, actuators and signal processing.
+This fascinating field is still evolving rapooking carefully, the atmosphere is full of electrical effects.
 The most impressive, ightning, is now reasonably well understood.
 However, it took decades and a arge number of researchers to discover and put together all the parts of the puzzle.
-Also below our feet there is something important going on: the hot magma below the continental crust produces the magnetic field of the Earth.
-Strong magnetic fields can be used for levitation.
-We explore these topics first and then give an overview about the many effects that fields produce.
+Also below our feet there is something important going on: the hot magma below the continental crust produces the magnetic field of the Earth and other planets.
+Strong magnetic fields are fascinating for a third reason: they can be used for levitation.
+We first explore these three topics, then give an overview about the many effects that electromagnetic fields produce and conclude with some curiosities and challenges about electric charge.